-Mojito: Latin Soul Food (Lunch and Dinner)
+9. Mojito Latin Soul Food

 Chef Mike, a partner at the space that was formerly Mary's Gourmet Diner, purchased the restaurant from her.
 He is the owner of the new Latin restaurant along with his wife, Michelle.
 They bring years of expertise in Cuban cuisine to the table in Winston-Salem.

-Address: 723 N. Trade Street, Winston-Salem, NC 27101
+Address: 723 N. Trade Street, Winston-Salem, NC 27101 | Reviews

-Earl's in Winston-Salem's Industry Hill (Lunch and Dinner)
+10. Earl's in Winston-Salem's Industry Hill

 It was exactly what we were craving!
 It's also a whiskey bar and music venue for country, bluegrass, and folk.
 We were hooked and we've been back since to hear some live music there on Fridays and Saturdays.
 On Mondays, they have an open mic night and specials on appetizers between 4:00 pm and 7:00 pm.